dsp-uga/team-crux-p1/README.md

 * ```-o, --output <outpath/path/>```
     Path to the output directory where output file will be written.
-After classifying the test set, the labels will be written a file called labels.txt in this directory.
+After classifying the test set, the labels will be written a file called part-00000 in this directory.
     [DEFAULT: "output/"]

 * ```-c, --classifier {enb, nb, majority}```
     What type of classifier to train.
      ```enb``` = Enhanced naive bayes.  ```nb``` = basic Naive Bayes.
     [DEFAULT: "enb"]

 * ```-v, --verbose```
     Set verbosity level.
 Each additional ```-v``` raises the verbosity level by 1.
     Level 0: no command-line output.
     Level 1: status messages.
     Level 2: Classification details.

-* ```-lg, --logfile <path/to/logfile.txt>```
-    In addition to printing output to the console, it will also be logged to the provided file.
-    [DEFAULT: output\run_log.log]

 ## Running the tests